Kannapolis, North Carolina: Education

-K-12
+K–12

-Kannapolis City Schools is the primary school system for the city.
+The Kannapolis City Schools system is the primary school system for the city.
 Two additional systems also serve its jurisdiction: Cabarrus County Schools and Rowan–Salisbury School System.

-Faith Christian Academy (FCA) is a private, non-profit Christian educational institution that is operated by Faith Baptist Church.
-Faith Christian Academy offers a combination of the A Beka program (K5-2nd grade) and the Alpha-Omega computerized, individual learning program (3rd-12th grade).
+Faith Christian Academy (FCA) is a private, nonprofit Christian educational institution that is operated by Faith Baptist Church.
+FCA offers a combination of the A Beka program (K5–2nd grade) and the Alpha-Omega computerized, individual learning program (3rd–12th grade).
 FCA was organized in 1982.

-Franklin Heights Christian Academy (FHCA) is a private, non-profit Christian educational institution that is operated by Franklin Heights Baptist Church.
+Franklin Heights Christian Academy (FHCA) was a private, nonprofit Christian educational institution that was operated by Franklin Heights Baptist Church.
 FHCA was organized in 2009.
 This school is now closed.

 Higher education

-Shaw University has an extramural site in Kannapolis offering undergraduate, graduate and continuing educational programs.
+Shaw University has an extramural site in Kannapolis offering undergraduate, graduate, and continuing-educational programs.

-Ambassador Christian College has a campus in Kannapolis offering undergraduate and graduate degrees in Theology.
+Ambassador Christian College has a campus in Kannapolis offering undergraduate and graduate degrees in theology.
 The school was founded in 2003 by Dr. Keith Slough.

 North Carolina Research Campus

 The North Carolina Research Campus in Kannapolis is a 350 acre research center.